 Band camp is an all day event and is divided into 3 parts.
 The first part is the morning, where your section will rehearse indoors with a teacher specific to your instruments.
 Next, we all come together to the field, where we learn marching basics.
-Because the incoming students don’t have any prior knowledge to marching, the first day of band camp is for the leadership and incoming students.
 On this day, you will learn the marching basics and you should get a head start to learning everything that you need to know for the rest of the year.
 In the middle of the marching block, there is a lunch break.
 Lunch is provided on the days that every student is there.
-After finishing lunch, we then go back down to the field to finish up marching.
-Finally, everyone goes back down to the school cafeteria, where we all rehearse the field show music for the upcoming season.
+After finishing lunch, we then go back down to the field to finish marching.
+Finally, everyone goes back down to the school quad, where we all rehearse the field show music for the upcoming season.

 Once a week, your section will get together to hold a sectional.
 These generally happen on the same day every week, so ask your section leader over the summer to make sure that you are able to attend.
 If you are unable to make it to a sectional, make sure to contact a section leader to let them know that you will be missing.
 However, sectionals are very important, and it is important to try and attend every sectional that you can go to.
 For your weekly practice logs, sectionals can be counted as your practice time as long as it is signed off by a section leader.
 You can also take private lessons and have the private lesson teacher sign off that you did practice with them to get another easy session of practice in.
 However, it is up to you to practice the rest of the week.
 You should practice more than you think you should, because practice is actually helpful to your playing.
 Even though it may seem like you’ve played the field show a million times already, there is always room for improvement.

-Pass offs are a major part of your grade during the first trimester.
+Pass-offs are a major part of your grade during the first trimester.
 Because we are marching on the field or the street, we will not have our music with us.
-Thanks to this, we have to memorize all of our music.
+We have to memorize all of our music.
 To make this memorization easier, you should work on getting to know the music during the summer.
-Mentors and section leaders will help you to learn your pass offs if you ask for help, and it will be way easier if you do.
-Make sure that you don’t wait until the due date for the pass off you are working on, because if you still need to work on it, your grade will be affected.
+Mentors and section leaders will help you to learn your pass-offs if you ask for help, and it will be way easier if you do.
+Make sure that you don’t wait until the due date for the pass-off you are working on, because if you still need to work on it, your grade will be affected.
 This can be prevented by being proactive, not procrastinating, and by trying to pass off earlier in the week.

 More detailed information regarding Marching Band Uniforms can be found on the Marching Band Uniform Care & Rules page